User Experience in Online Mortgage Banking: The Role of Infrastructure, APIs, and Latency

 Microsoft Purview audit logging captures who accessed which borrower record, when, and from where, retained for the term the lender's compliance team specifies, typically 5 to 7 years for mortgage records.
 Microsoft Entra ID Conditional Access policies document the authentication path for every borrower and every loan officer, including the multi-factor authentication requirements that satisfy NCUA Letter to Credit Unions 23-CU-04 and equivalent OCC and FDIC guidance.
 Microsoft Sentinel correlates the Azure infrastructure signal with the Microsoft 365 identity signal coming from Entra ID, producing the unified telemetry examiners expect to see.
 NCUA's annual cybersecurity report documents 892 cyber incidents filed between September 2023 and May 2024 and 1,072 by August 2024, with roughly seven in ten involving a third-party vendor, which makes documented integration controls a focal point of examinations.

-MortgageExchange is ABT's cloud-managed integration platform that connects loan origination systems, servicing platforms, and core banking systems through a single managed pipeline instead of through three separate point-to-point connectors.
+MortgageExchange is the integration layer ABT runs on top of the Microsoft Azure environment it hosts for mortgage lenders, connecting loan origination systems, servicing platforms, and core banking systems through a single managed pipeline instead of through three separate point-to-point connectors.
 The benefit at the UX layer is predictability: the borrower portal can rely on one integration partner with documented latency characteristics, instead of stacking timeouts across three vendors.
 MortgageExchange supports 40+ mortgage technology systems and uses mortgage-specific business rules to validate, transform, and route loan data, which keeps the borrower-facing portal inside its latency budget even when the underlying systems vary in performance.
+Combined with Azure API Management as the gateway, MortgageExchange keeps the borrower portal inside its latency budget regardless of which underlying LOS, POS, core, or servicing system answers a given call.

 Justin Kirsch